-Customs will give the rights holder the opportunity to inspect the suspected goods.
-When examining the goods, Customs may take samples and, according to the rules in force in the member state concerned, hand them over or send them to the rights holder, at its express request, for the purposes of analysis and to facilitate the subsequent procedure.
+The customs authorities will give the rights holder the opportunity to inspect the suspected goods.
+When examining the goods, they may take samples and, according to the rules in force in the member state concerned, hand them over or send them to the rights holder, at its express request, for the purposes of analysis and to facilitate the subsequent procedure.
 The samples should be returned on completion of the technical analysis.
-In practice, in most cases, in order to save costs and accelerate the procedure, customs officers take photos of the suspected goods and forward them to the rights holder for confirmation as to whether the products are counterfeit.
+In practice, in order to save costs and accelerate the procedure, customs officers usually take photographs of the suspected goods and forward them to the rights holder for confirmation as to whether the products are counterfeit.